The glutes are meant to be strong in human beings.

-I hope you enjoy the 13-exercise glute workout below.
-Some of these movements hit the glutes directly, while others engage the gluteals indirectly.
+Below is a complete glute workout comprised of 13 other exercises that can be completed in under an hour.
+Some of these movements hit the glutes directly, while others engage the gluteals indirectly:

-Shoot me a message and let me know how it went for you.
+Shoot me a message and let me know how the workout went for you.

 As always, consult your own medical doctor before beginning any significant changes to your movement patterns, nutrition, or lifestyle habits.
 For additional information on glute conditioning, see the sources listed below this article.

-With one leg elevated, drive the supporting heel into the ground and focus on creating a deep squeeze in the working glute as you approach the top of the rep – with an exhalation.
+- With one leg elevated, drive the supporting heel into the ground and focus on creating a deep squeeze in the working glute as you approach the top.
+Now stay elevated as you rotate that top leg out-and-in.

-3 Sets of 12 reps each per leg.
-You’re still warming up here, so emphasize quality of contraction over speed.
+- You’re still kind of warming-up here, so emphasize quality of contraction over speed.